Helmare/cino/README.md

-# Clock In And Out
+# Clock In N' Out
 ciao is a simple cli for tracking time spent in workspaces.

 ## Commands